-- Additions to, or conversions of, an existing detached single-family dwelling into Middle Housing is allowed in Large Cities pursuant to OAR 660-046-0205(2), provided that the addition or conversion does not increase nonconformance with applicable clear and objective standards, unless increasing nonconformance is otherwise permitted by the Large City's development code. - If Middle Housing is created through the addition to, or conversion of, an existing single-family detached dwelling, a Large City or other utility service provider that grants clear and objective exceptions to public works standards to detached single-family dwelling development must allow the granting of the same exceptions to Middle Housing. - 3.
-A preexisting detached single-family dwelling may remain on a Lot or Parcel with a Cottage Cluster as described below: - a.
-The preexisting single-family dwelling may be nonconforming with respect to the requirements of the applicable code; - b.
-The preexisting single-family dwelling may be expanded up to the maximum height, footprint, or unit size required by the applicable code; however, a preexisting single-family dwelling that exceeds the maximum height, footprint, or unit size of the applicable code may not be expanded; - c.
+- 1. Additions to or conversion of an existing detached single-family dwelling into Middle Housing is allowed in Large Cities pursuant to OAR 660-046-0205(2), provided that the conversion does not increase nonconformance with applicable clear and objective standards, unless increasing nonconformance is otherwise permitted by the Large City's development code. - If Middle Housing is being created through the conversion of an existing single-family detached dwelling, a Large City or other utility service provider that grants clear and objective exceptions to public works standards to detached single-family dwelling development must allow the granting of the same exceptions to Middle Housing. - 3.
+A preexisting detached single-family dwelling may remain on a Lot or Parcel with a Cottage Cluster under the following conditions: - a.
+The preexisting single-family dwelling may be nonconforming with respect to the requirements of this code; - b.
+The preexisting single-family dwelling may be expanded up to the maximum height, footprint, or unit size required by this code; however, a preexisting single-family dwelling that exceed the maximum height, footprint, or unit size of this code may not be expanded; - c.
 The preexisting single-family dwelling shall count as a unit in the Cottage Cluster; - d.
-The floor area of the preexisting single-family dwelling shall not count towards any Cottage Cluster average or Cottage Cluster project average or total unit size limits; or - e.
-A Large City may apply a time limit on the conversion of a single-family dwelling to a Cottage Cluster not to exceed five years.
+The floor area of the preexisting single-family dwelling shall not count towards any Cottage Cluster average or Cottage Cluster project average or total unit size limits.